jasoncable/i-can-program-too/manuscript/Chapter10.md

     int d = (int)c;

 This is an example of an explicit type cast.
 We have to add `(int)` to tell the compiler that we wish to accept the potential side effects of such a conversion.
 This type of cast could result in an overflow exception if the decimal is too large and any data past the decimal point will be truncated, not rounded.

+If you are casting from a `long` to an `int`, however, if the `long` value is too big, the number conversion will end up being negative due to the way the runtime converts between data types.
+In the following code, you will also notice that we have had to place `(long)` in the expression that adds `8` to the value.
+This is required to force C# to treat the addition operation on `long` versions of the specified values.

+    int z1 = Int32.MaxValue;
+    long z2 = (long)z1 + 8;
+    Console.WriteLine(z2); // 2147483655
+    int z3 = (int)z2;
+    Console.WriteLine(z3); // -2147483641

 What was just described is the method to the madness.
 These are the rules that the C# designers created to enforce certain coding patterns.
 With our classes, we can make everything easy and simply perform all operations as implicit conversions.
 It is important to use explicit conversions in places that make sense, especially when considering the rules that have been outlined.